ENG - CAT

 Christopher Hewett, a pivotal figure in the project’s origins, founded the Taranman Gallery in London (1972-1982), an initiative that anticipated many of today’s contemporary art, debates and practices.
 The name Taranmana pays homage to this legacy and derives from a combination of Tuareg words meaning “that which pleases the eye”.
 Currently, the gallery is dedicated to documenting and preserving Hewett’s personal and professional archive, as well as the Saludes- Hewett collection, as part of its commitment to the living memory of contemporary art.

-Aminda Saludes is an art consultant and gallerist with a distinguished career in Andorra.
-She began her professional journey in 1998 as the artistic director of the Carmen Torrallardona gallery, where for 10 years she promoted the work of Catalan and Spanish artists, while she also creating opportunities for young Andorran creators, through a dedicated exhibition space called “Backstage”.
+Aminda Saludes is an Andorran art consultant and gallerist whose career spans over two decades.
+She began in 1998 as artistic director of the Carmen Torrallardona gallery, where she championed Catalan and Spanish artists, offering visibility and validation to creatives across generations and a platform for emerging Andorran talent through a space she called “Backstage”.